This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 6 cloves garlic, crushed

-- 2 Tbs of crème fraiche or unflavored yogurt
+- 2 Tbs (30 g) of Creme Fraiche or Plain Yogurt

 - Generously salt and pepper the lamb cubes